tjone270/minqlx/README.md

 ==========
 If you'd like to contribute with code, you can fork this or the plugin repository and create pull requests for changes.
 If you found a bug, please open an issue here on Github and include the relevant part from either the server's console output or from `minqlx.log` which is in your `fs_homepath`, preferably the latter as it is more verbose.
-Note that `minqlx.log` starts with a new file every run, but saves the last run as `minqlx.log.bak`.
+Note that `minqlx.log` by default becomes `minqlx.log.1` whenever it goes above 5 MB, and keeps doing that until it goes to `minqlx.log.5`, at which point the 5th one gets deleted if the current one goes over the limit again.
+In other words, your logs will keep the last 30 MB of data, but won't exceed that.

 Both when compiling and when using binaries, the core module is in a zip file.
 If you want to modify the code, simply unzip the contents of it in the same directory and then delete the zip file. minqlx will